andyclymer/Tilt-Tool/README.md

 # 3D Projection View
 by Andy Clymer

-The *3D Projection View* RoboFont Extension enables you to add depth to a drawing by moving points along the "z" axis instead of only "x" and "y", can build a variable font designSpace that gives the appearance of being able to rotate glyph drawings.
+The *3D Projection View* RoboFont Extension enables you to add depth to a drawing by moving points along the “z” axis instead of only “x” and “y”, can build a variable font designSpace that gives the appearance of being able to rotate glyph drawings.

 ![Interface](/images/ui-animation.gif?raw=true)